rossyndicate/Superior-Plume-Bloom/README.md

 *availability_checks*: scripts to document image availability for our AOI

 *data*: this links to B's OneDrive folder for the Superior project

+*eePlumB*: scripts to develop the 'Earth Engine Plume and Bloom' (eePlumB) labeling modules

+*preliminary_kmeans*: basic scripts to develop a dummy image stack for model development